tofuutils/tenv/README.md

 <details><summary><b>tenv update-path</b></summary><br>

 Display PATH updated with tenv directory location first.
 With GITHUB_ACTIONS set to true, write tenv directory location to GITHUB_PATH.

-Can be used with export :
+This command can be used when one of the managed tool is already installed on your system and hide the corresponding proxy (in that case `which tenv` and `which <tool>` will indicate different locations).
+The following shell call should resolve such issues :

 ```console
 export PATH=$(tenv update-path)